Ferroelectric RAM: Description

-Features & Properties
+Features and properties

 Density

 The main determinant of a memory system's cost is the density of the components used to make it up.
 Smaller components, and fewer of them, means that more cells can be packed onto a single chip, which in turn means more can be produced at once from a single silicon wafer.
 This improves yield, which is directly related to cost.